 - US Military Records: The National Archives holds Federal military service records from the Revolutionary War to 1912 in the National Archives Building in Washington, D.C.
-Military records from WWI to the present are held in the National Military Personnel Records Center (NPRC), in St. Louis, Missouri.
+Military records from WWI to the present are held in the National Military Personnel Records Center (NPRC), in St. Louis, Missouri (FYI: there was a lot of record loss in a 1973 fire).
 Standard Form 180 needs to be filled out in order to request most military records.
 Here is the current schedule of fees associated with military records as well as any records from the National Archives.

 - Ship Passenger Arrival Records: You can also search the National Archives for ship passenger lists, and submit for copies of anything that you find.
 Records include foreign ports arrivals between approximately 1820 and 1982.

 Visit Regionally-Located National Archives and Genealogy Centers